thesirtaylor/visualizy/README.md

 With Docker, simply run ```docker compose up```.

-###### Note: Using Kafka in docker successfully has been a challenge, so local deployment is advised for testing.

 ##### Documentation:
 A basic OpenAPI documentation is implemented to show how the API gateway endpoints function.